TuringLang/AbstractMCMC.jl/docs/src/gibbs.md

 (state::StateType)(logp::Float64)
 ```

-This function takes the state and a log probability value, and updates the state with the new log probability.
+This function takes the state and a log probability value, and returns a new state with the updated log probability.

-These function will provide a minimum interface to interact with the `state` datatype, which a sampler package doesn't have to expose.
+These functions provide a minimal interface to interact with the `state` datatype, which a sampler package can optionally implement.
+The interface facilitates the implementation of "meta-algorithms" that combine different samplers.
+We will demonstrate how it can be used to implement Gibbs sampling in the following sections.

 ## Using the `state` Interface for block sampling within Gibbs